-In October 2017 I became an SGSAH funded PhD candidate at Stirling University and Glasgow School of Art.
-The area of study is the nature, dynamics and ethics of the relationship between the documentary filmmaker and the person (or persons) they are filming.
-I will specifically be looking at this relationship through the work of the pioneer filmmaker Jenny Gilbertson and, in turn, will reflect on my own ethical practice.
+In October 2016 I became an SGSAH funded PhD candidate at Stirling University and Glasgow School of Art.
+The area of study is the nature, dynamics and ethics of the practice of attention.
+I do this by examining the ethical approach of the pioneer filmmaker Jenny Gilbertson and, in turn, my own.

 All the photos in this blog are mine except this one of me, with my head in the clouds.
 I have Nick Bruno to thank for that.